 Histology Result

-The histological assessment of the kidney in the Treated sub-groups (Figure 2) revealed that all the sub-groups show near to normal histoarchitecture with welldelineated glomeruli, proximal convoluted tubules, and distal convoluted tubules, except Q/150 which shows some signs of necrosis, and EOPG-12.5, EOPG-50 and Quinine which show signs of distorted proximal and distal convoluted tubules when compared with the other groups.
-Following period of non-dosing recovery, all the Recovery sub-groups showed and/or maintained near-to-normal histoarchitecture with welldelineated glomeruli, proximal convoluted tubules, and the distal convoluted tubules, except Q/25 where the distal convoluted tubules are not well represented.
+The histological assessment of the kidney in the Treated sub-groups (Figure 2) revealed that all the sub-groups show normal histoarchitecture with well-delineatedglomeruli, proximal convoluted tubules, and distal convoluted tubules, except Q/150 which shows some signs of necrosis, and EOPG-12.5, EOPG-50 and Quinine which show signs of distorted proximal and distal convoluted tubules when compared with the other groups.
+The followingperiod of non-dosing recovery, all the Recovery sub-groups showed and/or maintained near-to-normal histoarchitecture with well-delineatedglomeruli, proximal convoluted tubules, and the distal convoluted tubules, except Q/25 where the distal convoluted tubules are not well represented.
 This suggests potential for reversal of kidney toxicity(Figure 3).

-In addition, the assessment of liver histology in Treated sub-groups (Figure 4) revealed that EOPG-25and EOPG-150 showed some aberrations in the histoarchitecture of the hepatocytes when compared with the other groups.
+In addition, the assessment of liver histology in Treated sub-groups (Figure 4) revealed that EOPG-25 and EOPG-150 showed some aberrations in the histoarchitecture of the hepatocytes when compared with the other groups.
 Treated sub-groups Q/12.5, Q/25, and Q/100 showed signs of necrosis and distortion of the hepatocytes with dilated sinusoids when compared with the others (Figure 4).
-Thus, the result showed that EOPG alone or in combination with Quinine has potential to induced liver toxicity.
-Following period of recovery, all the Recovery sub-groups showed normal hepatocytes (Figure 5).
-However, Quinine showed deposition of plaques, while Q/100 and Q/150 showed dilated sinusoid and deposition of brownish plaques respectively (Figure 5), suggesting a form of persistent liver toxicity at higher dose of EOPG combination with Quinine.
+Thus, the result showed that EOPG alone or in combination with Quinine has the potential to induceliver toxicity.
+Following the period of recovery, all the Recovery sub-groups showed normal hepatocytes (Figure 5).
+However, Quinine showed deposition of plaques, while Q/100 and Q/150 showed dilated sinusoid and deposition of brownish plaques respectively (Figure 5), suggesting a form of persistent liver toxicity at higher dosesof EOPG combination with Quinine.